usfomicshub/usfomicshub.github.io/wiki/markdowns/README_using_Hub_RRA_installs-JO.md

 Load the environment (using qiime2 as an example):

-   *loading an environment adds all the programs necessary to run a given analysis-pipeline directly to your path*
+   *loading an environment adds all the programs necessary to run a given analysis-pipeline directly to your path.*

       conda activate qiime2-2019.7